-Rising up at 2,385 feet from the surface of a sparkling turquoise lagoon, Mount Otemanu overlooks this Polynesian island paradise.
+Rising up at 2,385 feet from the surface of a sparkling turquoise lagoon, Mount Otemanu overlooks this Polynesian island.
 Gaze at the peak from different angles and notice how much its appearance changes in height and shape.

 Chances are, wherever you’re staying, you’ll get a good view of Otemanu, but for the best views, you can do a catamaran tour around the island, or drive to the base of the mountain and hike around.

 Next to Mount Otemanu is Mount Pahia, standing almost as tall as its big brother at 2,159 feet.
 See this towering volcanic peak of black rock on a circle boat tour and try to figure out what mysteries Pahia holds.

 One of the most beautiful beaches in Bora Bora, Matira is a postcard-perfect stretch of white sand fringed with lush palms and bright, tropical greenery.
 It’s one of the best public beaches in Bora Bora, with a shallow and coral-free lagoon, which is perfect for a long (or medium) walk on the beach.

 Watch the sky turn a vibrant shade of orange on Matira Beach, as the day turns to night, and watch the sun set behind the ocean.

 Every Sunday, you can hear the church choir fill the room with hymnal praise at Paroisse Saint Pierre-Celestin, the only Catholic church in Bora Bora.
 Whether you’re religious or not, the building’s simple design and modest nature are admired by one and all.